 Chewing on ice may seem like a harmless zero-calorie way to keep cool but it can lead to enamel damage.
 Like all hard foods, chewing on ice cubes can cause chips and cracks to your teeth and create a passageway for bacteria to get in and cause infections.

 Aside from the potential for dental damage, chewing or craving ice can also be a sign of a larger health concern such an iron deficiency, or an eating disorder.

 Keeping Your Mouth Protected

 When it comes to maintaining good oral health and protecting yourself from costly dental work, the best thing you can do is to get covered.

-Want to learn more about what dental plan options you have access to as a Florida resident?
-Visit https://memberbenefits.com/individuals/dental-and-vision/ to learn more and to pick a plan that best fits your needs.
+Learn more about dental plan options so you can pick a plan that best fits your needs.